MichaelCurrin/hugo-netlify-sample/README.md

 # Hugo Sample with CMS
-> Hugo template site for Netlify CMS, with Netlify Identity
+> Skeleton Hugo static site based on the Netlify CMS quickstart sample

 This is a skeleton/sample project for building a static site with Hugo.
 It contains both the repo's content and a CMS to make changes to content through a user-friendly frontend.